Last updated: November 2, 2018

 - Understanding: Understand the main idea of material heard, viewed, or read.
 Interpret or summarize the ideas in own words.
 Applying: Apply an abstract idea in a concrete situation to solve a problem or relate it to a prior experience.

-• Create a detailed first person account of the experiences of a hypothetical immigrant may have had when they entered the United States through Ellis Island.
+Create a detailed first person account of the experiences that a hypothetical immigrant may have had when they entered the United States through Ellis Island.

-Overview: "A Letter from an Immigrant" is a teacher-directed research and writing exercise that allows students to utilize the on-site exhibits at the Ellis Island National Museum of Immigration, as well as resources provided by the Statue of Liberty/Ellis Island Education Department, as well as the film Island of Hope, Island of Tears.
+Overview: "A Letter from an Immigrant" is a teacher-directed research and writing exercise that allows students to utilize the on-site exhibits at the Ellis Island National Museum of Immigration.
+Students also have access to resources provided by the Ellis Island Education Department, as well as the film Island of Hope, Island of Tears.

 This activity is designed for use as an on-site activity at the Ellis Island National Museum of Immigration.
 However with the provision of proper resources to the students, the activity could be assigned as either an in-class or take-home project.
 Students can approach the research and assignment individually or collaborate with classmates.

-Studests might start by watching the film, "Island of Hope, Island of Tears;" a great introduction to the immigration process centered around coming to New York City.
-Students should also find out if their family has an immigration story by starting the conversation with their parents or relatives.
+Students often start by watching the film "Island of Hope, Island of Tears;" a great introduction to the immigration process centered around coming to New York City.
+Students should also find out if their family has an immigration story by starting a conversation with their parents or relatives.

 1) Assume the role/personality of one of the following fictitious but fact-based characters: Stephen Sojka, a strong, hard-working 23 year-old metal/wire worker from the northeastern section of the empire of Austria-Hungary (now present-day Slovakia) in 1909.